 If necessary, a police officer can request a warrant to have blood drawn and tested for the presence of prescription or over-the-counter drugs.
 This will be more likely to happen if the alleged impaired driver has caused serious bodily harm or death to another person.

 The US Supreme Court has said that a person can refuse a blood test after they have been arrested.
 However, that does not mean you will not have a blood test at all.
 The police officer is required to obtain a warrant.
 If a warrant is granted by a judge for a blood test, you cannot refuse the test without being charged with a crime.

 If you or someone you love has been charged with driving under the influence of a prescription drug, seek legal assistance as soon as possible.
 DUI convictions come with a range of consequences, including jail time, fines, license suspension, higher insurance rates, and more.
-Defeating these charges requires help from a skilled Local DUI defense attorney who will analyze the fact of your case and determine the best path forward.
+Defeating these charges requires help from a skilled Riverside DUI lawyer who will analyze the fact of your case and determine the best path forward.